|

 Literature Festival

-Four days of reading and writing, theatre, author
+Two weeks of reading and writing, theatre, author

-events, music, storytelling and poetry.
+events, music, storytelling and poetry at this increasingly

 www.yorkliteraturefestival.co.uk